MRChemSoft/nmqc-2025/content/posters.md

 ## Posters

 Below you can have access to the posters.
+Click to access.

 1. [Stochastic State-Averaged CASSCF for Spin-Exchange Transition Metal Clusters](poster_Safari.pdf) - **Arta Safari**, Max Planck Institute Stuttgart
 2. [Ab initio calculations for CO+ (for radiative association in Supernova 1987A)](poster_Simsova.pdf) - **Martina Šimsová**, Luleå University of Technology